 In Trinidad and Tobago, the Neurodivergent population is one group that the general population has limited knowledge of and what is needed for their betterment.
 Cerebral pluralism is the idea that each brain is different, some more different than others; which is the advent of the term “neurodiversity”.
 The term neurodiversity was coined by a sociologist in 1990 to describe conditions such as autism spectrum disorder, attention deficit hyperactivity disorder (ADHD), dyslexia, dyspraxia, and other neurological conditions characterised as less-typical cognitive variation (Jenson et al., 2023).
 There has been an increased call for inclusion by different advocacy groups for neurodivergent conditions, including Down syndrome.
 The Down Syndrome Family Network (DSFN) is one of the groups at the forefront of advocating for inclusivity in education and workplace in the country; this mission that they have embarked on will benefit from applied clinical sociology strategies and interventions to further the cause of down syndrome advocates and self-advocates.

 The DSFN was founded by a father whose firstborn son is a person with Down syndrome; due to the lack of services and knowledge that was available to the public at that time, he decided to provide a solution to a problem he observed.
 The organisation’s goal is “to be the national advocate to be the solution for the value, acceptance and inclusion of people with Down syndrome through research, information and support (About Us: Down Syndrome Family Network, 2016)”.
 They seek to provide a network where parents and caregivers of persons with Down syndrome can access the resources, support and answers they need to educate and develop the full potential of their charges.
-The DSFN collaborates with relevant organisations/associations to ensure that parents and caregivers have the necessary tools to support their children effectively.
+The DSFN collaborates with relevant organisations/associations to ensure parents and caregivers have the tools to support their children effectively.
 The DSFN believes that persons with Down syndrome need to live as normal a life as possible and be treated as valued members of society and entitled to the rights of every citizen of Trinidad and Tobago (About Us: Down Syndrome Family Network, 2016).

 Empowerment of the neurodivergent is essential as the neurotypical may unfairly assume they always know what is best for them; it implies that each individual becomes less subjected to and progressively more in control of their life.
 Individuals in groups and organisations can participate collectively and meaningfully in their decision-making process and the determination of the group’s orientations, and they share the power to take action, whether in the work environment or within different life groups (Rhéaume, 2022).
 Within the Down Syndrome community, this empowerment may look different from individual to individual based on their level of intellectual ability and exposure.